STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 // Read files from the found resourcesPath that will prefix the Resource files or directory
 ~~~

-When using the [installResources](#installResources) function to configure the component resources installation, the following call should be made to allow access from both the build tree and the install tree using the above snippet.
+When using the [installTargetResources](#installTargetResources) function to configure the component resources installation, the following call should be made to allow access from both the build tree and the install tree using the above snippet.

 ~~~{.cmake}
 # Assuming MyComponentTarget was configured as a library, plugin or executable, this will configure the resource access in the build tree and the install tree